Apollo. High-Resolution Music Production with Classic Analog Sound.

 Yes!
 Apollo will work with Pro Tools 10, as well as Pro Tools 9.
 All of Apollo’s 18x24 channels of analog and digital I/O can be recorded and routed in Pro Tools, and UAD-2 Powered Plug-Ins will work inside Pro Tools via their RTAS plug-in format.

-Apollo will work with Windows 7 64-bit editions using a qualified PCIe-to-FireWire 800 adaptor or qualified ExpressCard34 adaptor.
+Apollo works with Windows 7 64-bit editions using a qualified PCIe-to-FireWire 800 adaptor.
 Because of widespread variance between PC manufacturers, the built-in FireWire ports on Windows computers are not supported.

 For seamless integration with your DAW, we’ve created the Console Recall plug-in, which works inside your DAW to give you control and recall of Apollo’s key functions, including source selection and monitor levels.
 Everything inside this VST/AU/RTAS-compatible plug-in is stored within the DAW session, and any of your Console application presets can be instantly recalled with the push of a button.
 Using Console Recall, the entire Console configuration can be instantly reloaded whenever the session is loaded.